openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_request`:

 - Credential Request was malformed.
-One or more of the parameters (i.e. `format`, `proof`)are missing or malformatted.
+One or more of the parameters (i.e. `format`, `proof`) are missing or malformed.

 `invalid_token`: